jobloom79/UNC_Analytics_Bootcamp_Capstone_2022/README.md

 ![SMOTE](/Visualizations/Images/SMOTE_results.PNG)

 Again, we have garnered exceedingly high precision and recall scores from this model.
+Here, we also note that the number of false negatives is slightly higher compared to false positives.
+This, along with the other scores, indicates to us that it is not the best model to use for this data.

 *RandomForest*